 Completing studies on the impact of the USAID-funded civil and tax registry systems implemented in previous programs, with recommendations for revisions and future replication

-Developing guides to improving municipal financial administration and transparency, establishing municipal internal audit units, and raising own-source revenue generation in municipalities.
+Developing guides to improving municipal financial administration and transparency, establishing municipal internal audit units, and generating own-source revenue in municipalities.